 Support teams, too, see a mixed bag of cases every day scattered across the urgency and complexity spectrum, and prioritization is a constant challenge.
 What if the ER staff treated the heart attack the same way that they treated the sprained ankle?

-Nobody wants to spend time in the ER waiting room, and everyone wants their ticket addressed quickly.
-In order to understand, measure, and improve your customer experience, you need to identify high-priority tickets quickly.
+Nobody wants to spend time in the ER waiting room, and everyone wants their case addressed quickly.
+In order to understand, measure, and improve your customer experience, you need to identify high-priority cases quickly.
 In this article, we discuss a prioritization framework that will help you understand what has the greatest impact on your CX, and where your attention is needed most, so you can prioritize resources effectively.

-Leading Support Teams Need a Better Prioritization Framework
+Support Teams Need a Better Prioritization Framework

 For many overloaded Support teams, the default prioritization logic is first-in, first-out (FIFO).
 This isn’t surprising.
 First, as consumers, we’re accustomed to the popular refrain, “Your call will be answered in the order it was received.”
-Secondly, many industry-standard ticketing systems are optimized for this logic, helping companies close a high volume of transactional conversations as quickly as possible.
+Secondly, many industry-standard customer support systems are optimized for this logic, helping companies close a high volume of transactional conversations as quickly as possible.

 Support conversations are not created equal.
-It sounds straightforward enough that a simple how-to question from a freemium user can probably wait longer than an irate enterprise customer who is missing data from one of their reports — but the plot thickens with several thousand tickets a month fielded by different agents and spread across different channels.
+It sounds straightforward enough that a simple how-to question from a freemium user can probably wait longer than an irate enterprise customer who is missing data from one of their reports — but the plot thickens with several thousand cases a month fielded by different agents and spread across different channels.

 These findings magnify both the importance and difficulty of prioritization.
 Two important prioritization considerations are relative urgency and relative complexity.
-These considerations will help you most accurately represent the impact of a ticket on the quality of your customer experience.
+These considerations will help you most accurately represent the impact of a case on the quality of your customer experience.

 Support teams are unfortunately no stranger to colorful language — colorful or not, the language that customers use to describe how an issue is affecting them can be a highly effective prioritization lever.
 That said, Support teams are well-accustomed to scenarios where issues that turn out to be relatively trivial make a big entrance as customer-declared emergencies.
-Customers don’t necessarily mean to misrepresent their situation, they simply want a response ASAP and terming the issue as “serious” usually helps speed things up.
+Customers don’t necessarily mean to misrepresent their situation, they simply want a response ASAP, and terming the issue as “serious” usually helps speed things up.
 This is why it’s important to use a combination of contextual factors to determine relative urgency.

 Negative sentiment in combination with mentions of your core platform functionality may well be a very serious usability issue.
 For example, if you make HR software and a customer isn’t able to search through candidate records, that issue affects the core functionality of your product.
 On the other hand, if they’re not able to tag a candidate profile with a specific attribute, though annoying, it’s probably an issue that can wait a little bit.

 Aside from overall contract value, important status-driven factors that can influence relative urgency include customer tenure and renewal date.
 Aside from simply rewarding loyalty, another reason to pay attention to customer tenure is that loyal customers are more likely to recommend you to others and to purchase new products and services from you in the future.
-Conversely, you may also want to prioritize tickets from new customers who have just started using your product, and may still be within the trial period.
+Conversely, you may also want to prioritize cases from new customers who have just started using your product, and may still be within the trial period.
 An outstanding Support team can be a great defense against churn — a study by Kolsy found that 67% of churn could be stopped if a customer’s issue is solved in their first support interaction.

-Complexity is another important dimension that should influence ticket prioritization.
+Complexity is another important dimension that should influence case prioritization.
 Some drivers of complexity can include whether or not documentation already exists for the issue, whether or not the customer has already tried a set of recommended workarounds, and whether cross-functional teams like Engineering or Product need to be brought in.
 We know that a user permissioning issue is typically much easier to solve than a report that is inexplicably displaying incorrect data.
 However, the presence of unknown unknowns is perhaps the most problematic cause of complexity.
 With the fast pace of feature releases at most leading SaaS companies, the emergence of new issues is inevitable, and it’s simply not possible to anticipate every potential issue that customers may encounter.

-Leveraging AI to find similarities between tickets can help you manage complexity more efficiently so that you can prioritize more effectively — this way, your team is better equipped to focus on solving the complex issue at hand, rather than trying to pattern-match and determine next steps.
-The ability to see trends across tickets in real-time also means that unknown unknowns stay that way for much shorter periods of time, ensuring a less costly resolution process that is better positioned to make a positive impact on the customer experience.
+Leveraging AI to find similarities between cases can help you manage complexity more efficiently so that you can prioritize more effectively — this way, your team is better equipped to focus on solving the complex issue at hand, rather than trying to pattern-match and determine next steps.
+The ability to see trends across cases in real-time also means that unknown unknowns stay that way for much shorter periods of time, ensuring a less costly resolution process that is better positioned to make a positive impact on the customer experience.

 The more complex an issue, the longer it will typically take to solve.
 The ability to gauge complexity early means you can set appropriate expectations, streamline cross-functional communication, make things right, and improve your customer experience, much faster than you would in the absence of a solid prioritization framework.